andreamouraud/CA4106_Paint/README.md

 When everyone was assigned to a task, the research of everyone was focused on their part.
 * **Bronwyn** and **James** based their research around [Static Website on Google App Engine](https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website).
 * **Andrea** already knew the languages but used [Stackoverflow](https://stackoverflow.com/) when he had issues.
-* **Dylan** made some research about the [Markdown language](https://en.wikipedia.org/wiki/Markdown)  as Andrea told him that we were going to put the report on the website using a report made in markdown.
+* **Dylan** made some research about the [Markdown language](https://en.wikipedia.org/wiki/Markdown)  as Andrea told him that we were going to put the report on the website using a report made in Markdown.

 ### Development of the application
 ***